What are Balloon Payments?

 Balloon payment calculation schedule for the loan taken by Mr. Z of $ 417000 for two years at the rate of 2 % is as follows:

-In the above schedule, we can see that a huge payment of installment of $ 398805.13 has been made and at the end, the liability comes to zero.
+In the above schedule, we can see that a huge payment of installment of $ 398805.13 has been made, and in the end, the liability comes to zero.
 Moreover, the principal component in installment apart from the last one is coming very minimal.

 - It comes with lower interest rates, so one has to make small monthly payments.